Hyperparameter Optimization for Unsupervised Outlier Detection: (Offline) Meta-training Details

 \section{(Offline) Meta-training Details}

-\subsection{Internal Performance Measures (IPMs)}
+\subsection{Internal Performance Measures (IPMs).}

-As described in \S 3.3.1, IPMs are used as part of the input features of the \textit{proxy performance evaluator} \f.
-In \method, we use three consensus-based IPMs (i.e., MC, SELECT, and HITS) which carry useful signals in unsupervised OD model selection \cite{ma2021large}.
-More specifically, consensus-based IPMs consider the resemblance to the overall consensus of outlier scores as a sign of a better (performance of) model.
-Because of this, a group of models are needed to compute these IPMs for consensus measure.
+As described in \S \ref{subsec:f_train}, IPMs are used as part of the input features of the \textit{proxy performance evaluator} \f.
+In \method, we use three consensus-based IPMs (i.e., MC, SELECT, and HITS) which carry useful and noisy signals in unsupervised OD model selection \cite{ma2021large}. in short, consensus-based IPMs consider the resemblance to the overall consensus of outlier scores as a sign of a better (performance of) model.
+Thus, a group of models is needed to compute these IPMs for resemblance measure.

-In \citet{ma2021large}, they use all models in $\mM$ for building IPMs (i.e., $\mM = \{M_1, \dots, M_m\}$ by pairing detector $M$ with each HP in meta-HP set $\vlambda_{\mathbf{meta}} = \{\vlambda_1, \ldots, \vlambda_m \} \in \vLambda$), leading to high cost in generating outlier scores and then IPMs.
+In \cite{ma2021large}, they use all models in $\mM$ for building IPMs (i.e., $\mM = \{M_1, \dots, M_m\}$ by pairing detector $M$ with each HP in meta-HP set $\vlambda_{\mathbf{meta}} = \{\vlambda_1, \ldots, \vlambda_m \} \in \vLambda$), leading to high cost in generating outlier scores and then IPMs.
 To reduce the cost, we instead identify a small subset of representative models $\mM_A \in \mM$ called the \textit{anchor} set (i.e., $|\mM_A|\ll |\mM|$), for calculating IPMs.
-That is, we generate the IPMs of a model with regarding to its consensus to $\mM_A$ rather than $\mM$, for both meta-train database and the input dataset.
-The construction of the anchor set is by cross-validation in a forward selection way.
+That is, we generate the IPMs of a model with regard to its consensus to $\mM_A$ rather than $\mM$, for both the meta-train database and the input dataset.
+The construction of the anchor set can be done by cross-validation in a forward selection way.

-\subsection{Building Proxy Performance Evaluator (\ftrain)}
+\subsection{Building Proxy Performance Evaluator (\ftrain).}

-As outlined in \S 3.3.1, we build \textit{Proxy Performance Evaluator} \f to map \{\texttt{HP setting}, \texttt{meta-features}, \texttt{IPMs}\} of HP $\vlambda_j \in \vlambda_{\mathbf{meta}}$ on the $i$-th meta-train dataset onto its ground truth performance, i.e., $f(\vlambda_j, \mathbf{m}_i, \bIij) \mapsto \bP_{i,j}$.
+As outlined in \S \ref{subsec:f_train}, we build \textit{Proxy Performance Evaluator} \f to map \{\texttt{HP setting}, \texttt{meta-features}, \texttt{IPMs}\} of HP $\vlambda_j \in \vlambda_{\mathbf{meta}}$ on the $i$-th meta-train dataset onto its ground truth performance, i.e., $f(\vlambda_j, \mathbf{m}_i, \bIij) \mapsto \bP_{i,j}$.
 Given we have $n$ meta-train datasets and the meta-HP set with $ \lvert\vlambda_{\mathbf{meta}}\rvert=m$ HP settings, \f is trained on $mn$ samples by pairing $\vlambda_{\mathbf{meta}}$ with meta-train datasets.